DeuterGraves/99_bottles_oop/notes/chapter_3_notes.md

 Many several small contained changes, checked at every step by running tests avoids lengthy dubugging sessions so this is fast and low-stress.

 You can merge steps and make a couple changes together, but "let red be your guide" if you take a big step and the stest start to fail, undo and break it up into smaller changes.

+## 3.8 Summary

+Here we used Open-Closed Principle to change chode.
+1. Refactor the exisiting code to be open to the new requirement
+2. add the new code

+When the first step is not obvious, be guided by [code smells](#33-recognising-code-smells)
+- improve code by identifying and removing smells
+- *have faith that as code improves, the path to openness will appear*

+opeing code up to new requirements often requires identifying and naming abstractions the [flocking rules](#flocking-rules) concentrate on turning difference into sameness

 /chapter3
 [ReadMe](../README.md)